sinaabbasi1/machine-learning-and-deep-learning/README.md

 ## Acknowledgements

-This work was completed as part of the Applied Data Science course taught at [Tehran Institute for Advanced Studies (TeIAS)](https://teias.institute/), Khatam University.
+This work was completed as part of the Machine Learning / Deep Learning course taught at [Tehran Institute for Advanced Studies (TeIAS)](https://teias.institute/), Khatam University.

 ## License